acarolsf/todo-app-swift-ui/README.md

 :warning: This app was made only to understand the basics of SwiftUI.
 Because of this, I didn't implemented the delete task or other functionalities that it would be cool.

-PS: I tried to implement drag and drop, but I failed :sad:.
+PS: I tried to implement drag and drop, but I failed :sad:
 I'll keep trying later.